SaranSara27/keepnote-final-integration/README.md

 # KeepNote Application - Final Integration

 ## Problem Statement

 Build the KeepNote application with Angular as the frontend using APIs developed through Spring Boot.
+Angular Step 3 and Spring step 6 code can be reused and enhanced for this Step.

 ## Requirements: